TheHighFish/openholdembot/trunk/DemoBots/README.txt

 LICENSE
 =======
-This is a collection of poker bots, which have been published on the OpenHoldem and WinHoldem-forums (www.maxinmontreal.com and www.winholdem.net).
+This is a collection of poker bots, which have been published on the OpenHoldem, WinHoldem and Shanky-Bonusbots-forums (www.maxinmontreal.com, winholdem.net and www.bonusbots.com).
 They have been released to the public without any explicit copyright;
 they were meant for public (but probably non-commercial) use.
 As most of their creators have left the botting-world, we assume,